Senate Candidates 2014

 (R)

 Tim Johnson had prostate cancer in 2004 and a cerebral hemorrhage in 2006 while doing a live radio interview.
 Although he won reelection in 2008, he decided that the sympathy vote would be smaller this time and he bowed out.
 A possible Democratic candidate is Brendan Johnson, the senator's son, who is a U.S. attorney.
 For the Republicans, it is likely that former governor Mike Rounds will be the nominee.
-This state is one the Republicans' best pickup opportunities.
+This state is the Republicans' best pickup opportunity.

 Virginia